jewelsofthought/neshama/site/posts/freedom/week_6/yesod.md

 ## The Sefirah on the Tree of Life

-**Yesod** represents the “Foundation” of our separate sense of self.
-It is the awareness that we call “ego”.
+**Yesod** represents the "Foundation" of our separate sense of self.
+It is the awareness that we call "ego".
 This is the place of our _nefesh_, the level of soul which is associated with the body.
 In **Malchut** we tend to lose our sense of self, and identify with the aspects of the world we encounter.
 We identify with things, roles, possessions and with other people.
-At **Yesod**, we are able to discover the “I” of the storm, the identity from which we can most effectively act in the world.
+At **Yesod**, we are able to discover the "I" of the storm, the identity from which we can most effectively act in the world.

 **Yesod** is also the _sefirah_ of generation, represented on the body by the genitals.
 The ego identity is the body identity, and the body identity is deeply connected to our sexuality.
 It is important to appreciate how an energy which supports life can also be turned against itself.
 As we move down the Tree, and the energies become more dense, there is greater need for fuller awareness.

 **Yesod** is the Foundation from which **Malchut**, the manifestation, can flow.
 Psychologically, **Yesod** is the place of the individual identity called the ego.
 Here the essential identity needed for ensuring the individual biological survival of the organism is forged .
-Although the ego is often denigrated, it is not “bad”.
+Although the ego is often denigrated, it is not "bad".
 Ego is required, and the stronger the ego, the better.
 It is the incomplete ego that seeks to usurp for itself power beyond it capabilities, and then to enter into the pretence of holding what it cannot by trying to control others and the world.

 That **Yesod** is identified with sexuality is appropriate, for much of our individual identity is rooted there.
 Sexuality offers a clear reflection of the dilemma of our separate selves.
-We experience incompleteness and seek, as it were, our “other half” with which to know an exclusive completeness.
-Of course, that “other” which exists outside the self is a reflection of the “other half” hidden within us.
+We experience incompleteness and seek, as it were, our "other half" with which to know an exclusive completeness.
+Of course, that "other" which exists outside the self is a reflection of the "other half" hidden within us.
 When an ego discovers its own integrity, its own essential wholeness, then it can express its very being more clearly, and discover a fuller identity within which it itself will be held with compassion.

 <div style="text-align: center; font-size: 130%">
 The Name of G-d<br />